Durev/welcome/ex01/explanations.md

 With more time available, this is undeniably the problem I would have solved for this implementation.

+Furthermore, I noticed after a while that the rake task stopped working in my environment and started raising an error.
+The bug might be related to this issue: [rake task not working · Issue #17 · alexreisner/geocoder · GitHub](https://github.com/alexreisner/geocoder/issues/17).
+After a quick investigation, I decided to reimplement a simple version of this task instead  `(geocoding:reverse_all`), that should be adapted if we had to use a service with real batch reverse geocoding.

 **Alternative design**

 For the reverse geocoding step, during my initial conception and during my implementation, I considered other approaches here: